um-dang/repro-packs/README.md

         - Avoid using GUI programs.
 If inputs change, you then have to use the GUI again to manually create the output.
     - How all output files are created should be described by a **driver script**.
         - e.g. Make, Snakemake, Nextflow, other workflow manager.
-    - Consider using a literate programming tool (e.g. R Markdown, Jupyter Notebook) to write your manuscript.
+    - Consider using **literate programming** (e.g. R Markdown, Jupyter Notebook) to write your manuscript, so you can mix code and prose in the same document.
         - For every number or statistic reported in the paper, it should be easy to trace how it was computed.

 1. Note dependencies and their version numbers.